tcodeshare/pci-rec-test/ex3/README.md

 Simple run the script as follows.

-Please examinate plan, once checked please approve apply
+Please review the Terraform plan, and once it's been checked, approve the apply.

 ```
 $ ./RUNME
 ```
-The script will pring command to execute to check Web server is up and running
+The script will generate a test using curl to check if the web server is operational and running.

 ## De-provisioning

-Please execute script over docker wrapper as follows.

-Please carefully check it and approve it once you are sure
+Please execute command and carefully examine the destroy plan before providing approval.

 ```
 $ ./DESTROYME